yaohsiaopid/fava_isca2026/README.md

 4. Coherence Verification: QCMBR

-See slides for more details on the approaches, as well as instructions for the hands-on exercises for this tutorial.
+See slides or https://fava.stanford.edu/ for more details on the approaches, as well as instructions for the hands-on exercises for this tutorial.